Home Economics (Community): Plot

 After the show, Britta confronts Pierce and Vaughn, who are practicing, but Vaughn ignores her.
 He then gets into an argument with Pierce over the song's authorship, throwing a tantrum and kicking Pierce out of the band, which Britta mistakes as Pierce having defended her.
 Annie continues instructing Troy on how to woo his date, preparing drinks and candles.
-Finally, she reaches her breaking point and shouts that she has to tell him something—and then claims her appendix is bursting.
+Finally, as Troy is on his way to the date, she reaches her breaking point and shouts that she has to tell him something, then claims her appendix is bursting.
 He accompanies her to the health center, where it's confirmed that she doesn't have appendicitis.
 Troy cheerfully leaves, while the nurse (Patton Oswalt) suspects Annie may have some rare disease and insists she be quarantined.

 Britta finds Abed and Jeff and observes that they missed Spanish class.
-She becomes concerned that perhaps leaving the material world behind wasn't good for Jeff, and that rather than growing as a person, he has become even more adolescent.
+She becomes concerned that perhaps leaving the material world behind wasn't good for Jeff and that rather than growing as a person he has become even more adolescent.
 Abed begs her to take him back, observing that their newfound friendship is good for Abed but bad for Jeff.
 Britta strides into Abed's dorm room and confronts Jeff, telling him that for him, material possessions are vital.
-Jeff is not interested, but she throws at him a paper bag containing the handcrafted Italian faucet she found by sneaking into his condo.
+Jeff is not interested, but she throws at him a paper bag containing the handcrafted Italian faucet she found by breaking into his condo.
 She tells him to get an apartment and install the faucet there to remind him that he is capable of materialism again.

 Pierce walks up to Vaughn and reiterates that he's no longer in the band.
 He asks him to lay off Britta, and Vaughn agrees, getting on the stage to sing his newest song in which he insults Pierce instead.
 Pierce is at first taken aback, but then laughs and nudges the students in the audience, bragging that he's the one in the song.
 Annie runs up to Troy and his date on the lawn, still wearing a hospital gown, and takes a small step to assert herself, asking for the blanket back.
 Troy, bewildered, relinquishes it, and Annie defiantly tells Shirley, who had witnessed the event, that it was a big step for her.
 Shirley sympathizes.

 Britta finds Jeff and notes that he is properly groomed again.
-Abed wanders up and Jeff tells them both that he is staying in a motel and looking for apartments.
+Abed wanders up, and Jeff tells them both that he is staying in a motel and looking for apartments.
 Abed confirms to Jeff that he would've cheerfully let Jeff stay in his dorm room indefinitely had he wanted to.